- Asset-Backed Commercial Paper

 |University ||Davidson College, B.A., cum laude, 1995; Duke University, M.A., 1998|

 |Law School||Duke University School of Law, J.D., magna cum laude, 1998|

 |Admitted||1998, North Carolina; 1999, District of Columbia|

-Prior to joining Cadwalader, Joseph was an associate in Dechert LLP's Finance and Real Estate practice.
-He is a former Assistant General Counsel for Fiscal and International Law for the United States Army Corps of Engineers.
+Joseph served as a Captain in the United States Army JAG.
+During his time in service, he was the Assistant General Counsel for Fiscal and International Law for the United States Army Corps of Engineers.

-· Representing a major bank in a secured bridge facility and an asset-based loan facility to facilitate the initial public offering of a business development company.
+•Representing a major bank in a secured bridge facility and a structured loan facility to facilitate the initial public offering of a business development company.

-· Representing a European bank in a multi-currency loan facility secured by distressed European debt.
+•Representing a European bank in a multi-currency structured loan facility secured by distressed European debt.

 Documents by this lawyer on Martindale.com

 At Long Last - SEC Adopts Final Regulation AB II

 Cheryl D. Barnes,Joseph W. Beach,Bruce C. Bloomingdale,David Burkholder,Michael S. Gambro, September 8, 2014